 Speaker Series Community Events

 The MPCSD Speaker Series is presented by the District Council, The Parent Teacher Organizations from Encinal, Laurel, Oak Knoll, and Hillview, and the Menlo Park-Atherton Education Foundation, and supported by the One Community Campaign.
+Events are focused on parenting and child-raising issues, especially of interest to families with young children through adolescents.
 Events are free and open to the public (unless otherwise noted).
 Events at Hillview offer free childcare for potty-trained children, and live Spanish language translation.

 2024-25 Speaker Series